 If you let them, dinner parties can make you feel anxious, stressed out, and deflated.
 But if you play your cards right, they can be anything but.

 Your guests don’t expect perfection, an elaborate meal, and are just excited to have been invited to your event.
-So, relax, keep it casual, ask for help, and you’ll host a stress-free dinner you and your guests will revel in.
+So, relax, keep it casual, use these stress-free hosting tips to plan a dinner you and your guests will revel in.

 1. Keep it Casual

-One of the easiest ways to host a stress-free dinner is by keeping it casual and low-maintenance.
+A simple stress-free hosting tip is to keep things casual and low-maintenance.
 Nobody cares if the dessert you serve isn’t homemade, or if your plates and cutlery don’t match.
 Imperfection is endearing.

 Other ways to keep your guests feeling casual:

 - Take off your shoes while inside (and wear slippers) and invite your friends to do the same.